umd-lhcb/pyTuplingUtils/README.md

 # pyTuplingUtils
-Utilities for n-tuples, such as plotting and simple debugging, with the help of uproot.
+Utilities for ntuples, such as plotting and simple debugging, with the help of uproot.